freshcrate

 If you have a project based on an older version of this template, the pytorch-migrate skill can detect your current version and apply incremental updates automatically.

-Install skills globally (once):
+Install skills globally (once per agent):

 Use in any project: